Autzoko/My-Realm-of-Algorithms/README.md

 # My Realm of Algorithms

-This repository is mainly for myself to learn baisc and advanced algorithms.
-It is devided into two parts:
+This repository is mainly for myself to learn basic and advanced algorithms.
+It is devided into three parts:

 - note: where I write notes according to the codes, and comments.
 - src: source files.